-The Hoskins Frame Summer Science Writing Scholars program provides opportunities for students to work in close collaboration with mentors in creative writing, the natural sciences and the Office of Communications.
-Science Writing Scholars will develop work in multiple genres, driven by their own creative and scientific interests, as well as their interactions with student and faculty researchers and communications professionals.
+The Hoskins Frame Summer Science Writing Scholars program provides opportunities for students to work in close collaboration with faculty, staff and other students in creative writing, the sciences and the Office of Communications.
+Science Writing Scholars will develop work driven by their own creative and scientific interests, as well as their interactions with Kenyon student and faculty researchers and communications professionals.
+Students will gain skills and experience that will translate not only to writing and the sciences, but also to fields of study across the college.

-This program is open to students with interests in both science and creative expression, regardless of major.
+This interdisciplinary program welcomes applications from students with interests in science and creative expression, regardless of major.
 Selections for these competitive awards are made by a committee of faculty and staff affiliated with the Science and Nature Writing Program with input from the Office of Communications.

 Program Requirements